VeriBlock/alt-integration-cpp/docs/integration.md

 </tr>
 </table>

-## 2. Implement PayloadsProvider and BlockBatchAdaptor
+## 2. Implement PayloadsStorage and BlockBatchAdaptor

 See comments on these interfaces.